James Dean (2001 film): Production

+Development and writing

 In the early 1990s, Warner Bros. planned to produce a feature biographical film about actor James Dean, and the studio hired Israel Horovitz to write the script.
 One of the working titles was James Dean: An Invented Life before it was finalized as James Dean.
 When Horovitz wrote the script, he explored the "psychological insight" of Dean by showcasing the abandonment of his father, which became the fulcrum of the storyline.
 Horovitz recalled, "Why would a father ship his wife's body back on a train with an 8-year-old son, never go to the funeral and never pick the son up again, never bring the son back out to him?"
 The screenwriter felt it was best to portray Dean's purported homosexuality by innuendo rather than explicitly.
 He wanted to focus on the romance between Dean and Pier Angeli and Dean's growth as an actor, and believed that a homosexuality subplot would distract from the storyline.
 Producer Marvin Worth explained in July 1995, "We'll try to make a good movie... not one of rumor and innuendo."

 Michael Mann was contracted to direct James Dean in September 1993, and filming was scheduled to start in May 1994.
 Johnny Depp and Brad Pitt were under serious consideration for the lead role, while both actors were also attached to the part.
 Mann approached Leonardo DiCaprio for the role of James Dean, feeling that DiCaprio was the best candidate.
 Gary Oldman was also discussed for a supporting role.
 In March 1994, Mann decided not to direct James Dean due to scheduling conflicts with Heat (1995).
-Mann also thought that DiCaprio was too young and wanted to wait another year.
+Mann also thought that DiCaprio was too young at 19-years-old and wanted to wait another year to have DiCaprio mature into the role.
+“From one angle, he totally had it with him,” Mann said of DiCaprio's filmed audition.
+“I mean, it’s brilliance.
+He would turn his face in one direction and we see a vision of James Dean, and then he’d turn his face another direction and it’s no, that’s a young kid.
+I found the absolutely perfect act of the play, in about three years from that.
+He respectfully undid the James Dean bio for me.”